Gatherings restricted, schools closed: What's being done to fight COVID-19

 The province has given law enforcement agencies full authority to enforce orders and issue fines for violations.

-There are restrictions on mass gatherings of more than 50 people, including at places of worship, weddings and funerals.
+There are restrictions on mass gatherings of more than 15 people, both indoors and outdoors at places of worship, weddings or funerals.
+Any gathering must allow people to keep the two-metre distance from others.

+All non-essential businesses have been ordered closed, including personal service providers, clothing stores and furniture stores.

 Albertans are prohibited from attending public or private recreational and entertainment facilities.
-Restaurants, cafes and coffee shops are required to limit capacity.
+Restaurants have been ordered closed, except for takeout or delivery.
 Casinos are closed.

-The mandatory self-isolation for international travellers also extends to close contacts of people with confirmed COVID-19.
-Anyone with symptoms is also expected to self-isolate.
+Vehicle access to provincial parks and public lands is also prohibited to visitors.

 ---